Compiled by the Road Trip Alberta team

 - To really embrace the “off the grid” aspect of free camping, try making it as sustainable as possible with these tips.

 - Know before you go: find out what fire bans may be in effect across Alberta.

-- Do you want to go backcountry camping in Alberta in order to do some hunting or fishing?
-Make sure you are very familiar with hunting regulations and all other Alberta regulations in the province.
+- Do you want to go backcountry camping in order to do some hunting or fishing in Alberta?
+Make sure you are very familiar with hunting regulations and all other Alberta regulations.

-- Tips on learning basic first aid, what food to bring, and more, can be found in this article with beginner tips to backcountry camping.
+- Tips on learning basic first aid, what food to bring, and more, can be found in this article with beginner tips for backcountry camping.

 - Want to rent a camper for your big adventure?
 Check out our guide for RV rentals in Alberta.

 - Oooh, are you brave enough to camp in the snow?
 If so, we also have a guide for winter camping in Alberta.

 If you decided instead to head to a regular (paid) campsite, we’ve got some destination guides that should be helpful:

 A guide on the best Jasper camping spots

 All the info on camping in Waterton Lakes National Park